AtyangIrukan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-counts the number of directorie and sub-directories
+counts the number of directries and sub-directories in the current working directory